db0/Fragment-Forge/SP_RULES.md

 Be aware: If you do not make any placement in the competition, you will lose 2 motivation.
 However if you earn the first place, you will instead gain 1 motivation!

+### Losing the Game

+There is only one loss condition in the game, and that is running out of motivation.
+If your motivation ever drops to 0, you immediately lose the game, as you drop out of all further competitions!

 ### Game Goal

 The game goal is to amass a specified amount of Cred, based on the difficulty.
 The amount you need is written to the left of the Competition details